corda/corda/docs/source/cordapp-custom-serializers.rst

  * Inherit from ``net.corda.core.serialization.SerializationCustomSerializer``
  * Provide a proxy class to transform the object to and from
  * Implement the ``toProxy`` and ``fromProxy`` methods
- * Be either included into CorDapp Jar or made known to the running process via ``amqp.custom.serialization.scanSpec`` system property.
+ * Be either included into the CorDapp Jar or made known to the running process via the ``amqp.custom.serialization.scanSpec`` system property.
 This system property may be necessary to be able to discover custom serializer in the classpath.
    At a minimum the value of the property should include comma separated set of packages where custom serializers located.
    Full syntax includes scanning specification as defined by: `<http://github.com/lukehutch/fast-classpath-scanner/wiki/2.-Constructor#scan-spec>`

 Serializers inheriting from ``SerializationCustomSerializer`` have to implement two methods and two types.

 Example
 -------
-Consider this example class:
+Consider the following class:

 .. sourcecode:: java